LaihoE/tiralabra/README.md

-# gzip decoder in ~300 lines of python
+# gzip decompressor in ~300 lines of python

 Only requirement is bitarray: ```pip install bitarray```